rachtibat/LRP-eXplains-Transformers/docs/source/on-the-fly.rst

 The Composite
 ~~~~~~~~~~~~~

-To attach rules and replace modules in your model, we provide the ``lxt.core.Composite`` class.
+To attach rules and replace modules in your model, we provide the ``lxt.explicit.core.Composite`` class.
 This class replaces the attributes of your model with LXT variants.

-The Composite takes as argument a dictionary, where the keys represent ``nn.Module`` types and the values are either ``lxt.rules`` or ``lxt.modules``.
+The Composite takes as argument a dictionary, where the keys represent ``nn.Module`` types and the values are either ``lxt.explicit.rules`` or ``lxt.explicit.modules``.

 Let's say we have a simple Sequential model containing a linear and a root-mean-square normalization layer.
 Then, we'd like to apply the :math:`\varepsilon`-LRP on the linear layer and the identity rule (passing the relevence through) to the normalization layer.

 .. code-block:: python

-    from lxt.core import Composite
+    from lxt.explicit.core import Composite
-    import lxt.rules as rules
+    import lxt.explicit.rules as rules

     model = nn.Sequential(
         nn.Linear(10, 10),